Last updated: · 2025 tax year (filed in 2026)

 Credit for Other Dependents (ODC)

-✓ Available when child has ITIN
+✓ Available to ITIN filers

 Varies